Ford Taurus Insurance Rates

 Rates are averaged for all Ford Taurus models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on car insurance consists of having a good driving record, having a good credit score, paying for small claims out-of-pocket, and maximizing policy discounts.
-Set aside time to shop around at every policy renewal by requesting rates from direct car insurance companies like Progressive, GEICO, and Esurance, and also from several local insurance agents.
+Finding better rates on Ford Taurus insurance not only requires having a good driving record, but also having a good credit history, refrain from filing small claims, and taking advantage of discounts.
+Invest the time to shop around every couple of years by requesting rates from direct car insurance companies like Progressive, GEICO, and Esurance, and also from several local insurance agents.

-The next list is a brief summary of the data raised in the charts and tables above.
+The next list is a quick review of the material that was illustrated above.

-- Policyholders who require increased levels of liability coverage will pay approximately $510 per year to raise from a 30/60 limit to higher 250/500 limits
+- Drivers who may need increased levels of liability coverage will pay around $510 per year to go from 30/60 bodily injury limits to 250/500 limits

 Rate Tables and Charts